 i.
-A computer implemented method for determining the 3-dimensional shape of a medical device, the method comprising:
+A computer implemented method of obtaining data for determining a three-dimensional shape of a medical device, the method comprising:

-To the extent the preamble is a limitation, Rekow discloses a computer implemented method for "scanning and recording of coordinates describing threedimensional objects of complex and unique geometry."
+To the extent the preamble is a limitation, computer modeling of anatomical pathology using CT data was well known for pre-operative planning and rehearsal of procedures and in the manufacture of prosthetic devices.
+Rekow discloses a computer implemented method for "scanning and recording of coordinates describing three dimensional objects of complex and unique geometry."
 EX-1010 ABSTRACT.
-Rekow discloses that the "computer acquires data describing an object and its surroundings, and constructs a computer based three-dimensional model of the object from that data," including a variety of medical devices.
-EX-1010 1:27-33; EX-1003 ¶108.
+Rekow discloses that the "computer acquires data describing an object and its surroundings, and constructs a computer based three-dimensional model of the object from that data," including "dental prostheses, in-the-ear hearing aid housings, molds or implant to replace damaged bones, etc." EX-1010 1:27-33.
+Thus, Rekow discloses a computer method of obtaining data for determining a 3D shape of a medical device in the form of a dental prosthesis.
+EX-1003 ¶109.